zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

   ![](./images/cluster-layout.png " ")

   **Note:**
   VM Standard Shapes offer the most flexibility.
 For example, you can increase the storage capacity for each node.
 For better performance and scalability, change the preceding specifications appropriately.
 Consider **DenseIO** shapes and **Bare Metal** shapes. **DenseIO** shapes are designed for large databases, big data workloads, and applications that require high-performance local storage.
 They include direct locally-attached NVMe-based SSDs.
-See [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#vm-dense).
+See [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#vm-dense) in the Oracle Cloud Infrastructure documentation.

 Create the cluster as follows:

-1. Log in to the **Oracle Cloud Console** as the Cloud Administrator, if you are not already logged in.
+1. Log in to the **Oracle Cloud Console** as the Cloud Administrator, for example **`training-bds-admin`**, if you are not already logged in.
 On the **Sign In** page, select your `tenancy`, enter your `username` and `password`, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.

-2. Click the **Navigation** menu in the upper left-hand corner of the **Oracle Cloud Console** Home page.
+2. Click the **Navigation** menu in the upper left-hand corner of the **Oracle Cloud Console** page.

 3. Under **Data & AI**, select **Big Data**.